 The involvement of young superstar Kristen Stewart, I’ve heard, was considered such a box-office benefit that it was only after she agreed to play flighty, cheerful Marylou, Dean Moriarty’s first wife, that financing of this expensive film became possible.
 If this is true, it’s a shameful truth about modern film-making, and a big feather in Kristen Stewart’s cap.
 She plays Marylou with enthusiasm and ablomb, and provides even more depth to this character than Kerouac did (Marylou was a rather flat character in Kerouac’s novel, and gets more attention in the film).
 She inhabits her character well in the dramatic scenes, though she does her “enthralled” expression a little too often during the kissing scenes, and isn’t always convincing when she acts wild.
 Then again, the character she’s playing isn’t always convincing when she acts wild either, so Stewart may be getting it exactly right.

 Calm, crisp Sam Riley is not as satisfying in the role of Sal Paradise, a character that must be played with a brooding intensity and an enormous capacity for depth.
-Sam Riley's primary acting credit before On The Road was the indie film Control, in which he stars as angry, self-hating British punk/new wave rocker Ian Curtis, who killed himself after creating the band Joy Division.
-A British punk is a good credit for an actor who will play Sal Paradise, because it means the actor understands cool -- but the cool of a 1980s British punk in a new wave band may be too dry for the cool of an 1940s urban drifter with a rucksack full of Thomas Wolfe-inspired manuscripts.
+Sam Riley’s primary acting credit before On The Road was the indie film Control, in which he stars as angry, self-hating British punk/new wave rocker Ian Curtis, who killed himself after creating the band Joy Division.
+A British punk could be a good credit for an actor who will play Sal Paradise, because it means the actor understands cool — however, the cool of a 1980s British punk in a new wave band may be too dry for the cool of an 1940s urban drifter with a rucksack full of Thomas Wolfe-inspired manuscripts.
 Sam Riley often underplays the part, failing to present the full range of emotions I expect to see in Sal Paradise.
 I think I would have played the part better.

 Most of the other roles are also good.
-I've met in real life Carolyn Cassady, the model for Dean Moriarty's second wife Camille, and I'm pleased to see that Kirsten Dunst nails Carolyn's sophisticated sense of humor perfectly.
+I’ve met in real life Carolyn Cassady, the model for Dean Moriarty’s second wife Camille, and I’m pleased to see that Kirsten Dunst nails Carolyn’s sophisticated sense of humor perfectly.
 Viggo Mortenson is absolutely inspired as Burroughs/Lee.
 James Franco did Allen Ginsberg slightly better in a different film than Tom Sturridge manages to do here (though Sturridge is fine), and I have mixed feelings about the portrayal of Ed and Galatea Dunkel, who are turned here into completely comic characters.
-Ed Dunkel's is an amusing hungry fool at the Paradise family dinner table, but Galatea Dunkel's big dramatic scene comes off more shrill than sympathetic, and that's not how Kerouac would have painted her.
+Ed Dunkel is an amusing hungry fool at the Paradise family dinner table, but Galatea Dunkel’s big dramatic scene comes off more shrill than sympathetic, which is not how Kerouac would have painted her.
 Kerouac painted all his characters with sympathy, and nothing but sympathy.

 I had especially high expectations for Gustavo Santaolalla’s musical direction.
 Being asked to produce the soundtrack for an expensive film about beatniks and jazz is like being asked to be the one to bring the brownies and ice cream sundaes at a potluck dinner.
 You really can’t not please the crowd with an assignment like that.